Nissan Elgrand

-The Nissan Elgrand (日産・エルグランド, Nissan Erugurando) is a minivan manufactured by Nissan Shatai for Nissan since 1997, available in fourth generations, with model codes E50 (1997–2002), E51 (2002–2010), E52 (2010–present), and E53 (2026–present).
+The Nissan Elgrand (日産・エルグランド, Nissan Erugurando) is a minivan manufactured by Nissan Shatai for Nissan since 1997, available in fourth generations, with model codes E50 (1997–2002), E51 (2002–2010), E52 (2010–2026), and E53 (2026–present).
 The E50 Elgrand was also configured and produced as a light commercial vehicle from 1998 to 2017.

 The Elgrand's main competitors are the Toyota Alphard/Vellfire, and the Honda Odyssey.

 First generation (E50; 1997)

 The first generation of the Nissan Elgrand was produced from May 1997 to May 2002, with commercial versions remaining in production until December 2017.
 Various engine combinations were available including the petrol VG33E, VQ35DE and diesel QD32ETi and ZD30DDTi.
 The E50 had a 4 speed automatic transmission and came in either 2- or 4-wheel drive.
 The Caravan Elgrand was exclusive to Nissan Store, while the Homy Elgrand was exclusive to Japanese Nissan Prince Store dealerships.
 The Elgrand assumed the Caravan Coach's passenger carrying duties with a luxury enhancement.
 The top trim level equipment packages were installed with internet enabled satellite navigation called CarWings.